 The project has proved popular and successful, attracting donations which have greatly expanded the content of the Museum as well as photographs and memorabilia.
 The Museum is entirely dependent on good will as it has not received any funding at all, other than that the Society has raised through fundraising and donations.
 We welcome volunteers to man it.

-The Museum is open to the public throughout the summer on Thursdays through to Sundays between 11am. to 4pm. until September 29th.
+The Museum is open to the public throughout the summer Monday to Saturday between 10am. to 4pm. until September 28th.

 Admission is free but donations would be welcome.